 I can honestly say these cookies are THE BEST raspberry jam cookies I have ever eaten because they are the only recipe I've ever come across that uses brown sugar instead of white granulated sugar.
 And wow - what a difference it makes!
 That brown sugar gives this cookie an incredible depth of flavor; unlike any other jam cookie!

-These raspberry thumbprint cookies not only make a great holiday cookie, they are fantastic anytime!
-You can use strawberry or raspberry jam when making these cookies, but I prefer to use raspberry jam.
+- Jam: These raspberry thumbprint cookies not only make a great holiday cookie, they are fantastic anytime!
+You can use strawberry, raspberry jam or your favorite jam, store-bought or homemade jam or jelly when making these cookies, but I prefer to use raspberry jam.
 Raspberry jam is a little more tart and pairs well with the sweet base of these cookies.
-And seedless raspberry jam is the best type of raspberry jam to use because you don’t have to deal with seeds, giving you the ultimate cookie eating experience!
-I sprinkle a little powdered sugar on them for aesthetics, but it’s purely optional.
+And seedless raspberry jam is the best type of raspberry jam to use because you don't have to deal with seeds, giving you the ultimate cookie eating experience!
+You could also use another type of berry jam, like Saskatoon berry!
+I sprinkle a little powdered sugar on them for aesthetics, but it's purely optional.

 These classic thumbprint cookies are fun to make with your kids because they are very simple and simple cookies are ideal for teaching kids how to bake.
 My daughter and I made these together and it was a lot of fun!
 And this 4 Ingredient Whipped Shortbread is another basic cookie recipe that's great for making with kids.

-Thumbprint cookies tend to crack, so after making these 3 times (yes 3 times !) until they were PERFECT, I learned a few things:
+Jam Thumbprint Cookies tend to crack, so after making these 3 times (yes 3 times !) until they were PERFECT, I learned a few things:

 - Keep the dough soft.
 Once the cookie dough is made, cover and let it rest for at least 15 minutes at room temperature, so that the dough will be easier to handle and less sticky.